Reference Apps On The iPad For Everything Imaginable

 by Google, Inc.

-Google Earth allows you to zoom in to any location in the world.
+Google Earth allows you to zoom in on any location in the world.
+The views are stunningly clear.
 Once you're there, you can view satellite and aerial imagery.
-If you want to know even more information about the location, you can view geo-located Wikipedia articles right from the app.
-Every iPad should have this app on it, so make sure to grab it!
+If you would like to know more about the location you have chosen, you can view geo-located Wikipedia articles right from the app.
+Google Earth lets you see the world at street level, which is helpful for finding directions to new locations.
+This app also provides 3D directions for driving, walking, or even biking.

 by NASA Ames Research Center

-Ever wanted to learn about space?
-There's no better source than NASA itself.
-With this app, you can view thousands of images from NASA to further explore the galaxy, get on-demand video and live streams, get information on missions and launches, view countdowns, and much more.
-It's almost like you're in outer space!
+Have you ever yearned to learn about space?
+There is no better source to learn from than NASA itself, the "pioneers of space."
+With this app, which is now universal, you can view thousands of images from NASA to further explore the galaxy.
+Get on-demand video and information on missions or launches.
+View countdowns, browse over 11,000 images, and much more.
+Using the NASA app almost makes you feel like you're actually in outer space.
+Share the information that you have discovered via Facebook or Twitter to make your experience even more out of this world.

 Star Walk™ HD - 5 Stars Astronomy Guide